Examples

 Example 2: Simulation and optimization of an industrial company

-The template of the model definition (.xlsx) for this exercise you can find here.
-You can find the completed model definition with solutions here and the graphical solution for each task here.
+The model definition template (“Task_2_template_model_definition.xlsx”) can be found in this directory of your version of the SESMG.
+There you will also find the completed model definition with solutions (“Task_2_solution_model_definition.xlsx”) as well as the graphical solutions.
 Your graphical results can be found directly in the Result Processing page at the menu point Energy System Graph.
 This example is intended as an introduction and has an exercise character.

 Example 2a: Simulation of an industrial company